 - very sleepy with a reluctance to wake up

-Some babies will develop a swelling in the soft part of their head (fontanelle).
+Some babies develop a swelling in the soft part of their head (fontanelle).

 Trust your instincts.
-If you think your baby has meningitis, see your GP immediately or go to your nearest hospital A&E.
+If you think your baby has meningitis, see your GP immediately or go to your nearest accident & emergency (A&E) department.